Range Minimum Query

 -

-You must log in to register. - A Range Minimum Query
+- A Range Minimum Query

 - B Count Numbers